Chief Master Sergeant of the Space Force: History

+The position was originally known as the senior enlisted advisor of the Space Force (SEASF) from 3 April 2020 until it was renamed on 1 February 2021 to chief master sergeant of the Space Force (CMSSF).

+In 2023, five chief master sergeants were considered to replace Towberman who is slated to retire.
+They went through a series of tests, which included an interview by an occupational psychologist, a mock U.S. Congress testimony, a mock town hall with airmen, and an interview with senior Space Force officials, that would guide General B. Chance Saltzman's selection.
+On May 5, 2023, Saltzman selected John F. Bentivegna to replace Towberman and serve as the second chief master sergeant of the Space Force.
+His assignment was announced on May 8, 2023.

 Insignia

 The first rank insignia worn by the chief master sergeant of the Space Force, was based upon the rank insignia of the Air Force's chief master sergeant rank insignia, with other components, such as the two stars, designed to be consistent with the senior enlisted advisor rank of the other services.
 The delta, orbit, and globe elements at the center of the rank were taken from the seal of the United States Space Force.
 However, unlike the insignia of the Chief Master Sergeant of the Air Force which has a Laurel wreath around the central star within the rockers, the CMSSF insignia does not.
 On 20 September 2021, new insignia for all enlisted in the Space Force was introduced, including the CMSSF.